 As you know if you’ve been following this blog, heart disease is primarily caused by inflammation and oxidative damage.
 This is now well-accepted amongst medical researchers, though many physicians and medical professionals are still unfortunately focused on cholesterol.

 It follows, then, that to prevent heart disease our primary goal should be to reduce inflammation and oxidative damage.
 How do we do that?
-Follow these nine steps:
+Follow these 10 steps:

 Industrial vegetable oils like corn, soy, cottonseed, sunflower, and safflower are high in omega-6 polyunsaturated fatty acids (n-6 PUFA).
 Countless studies show that n-6 PUFA promote both oxidative damage and inflammation, and significantly raise the risk of heart disease.
 Industrial vegetable oils are found in nearly all processed and packaged foods, and in most foods cooked in restaurants.
 My rule here is simple: if it comes in a package, don’t eat it.
 And make eating out a special occasion, not a daily ritual.

 For more on the danger of vegetable oils, see How to Increase Your Risk of Heart Disease.

 2. Eat Traditional, Saturated Fats

 For more than five decades we’ve been brainwashed to believe that saturated fat causes heart disease.
 It’s such a deeply ingrained belief that few people even question it.
 It’s just part of our culture now.